Snip-snap-snorum: The game

 There are several methods of playing the game, but in the most common a full whist pack is used and any number of players may take part.
 The pack is dealt, one card at a time, and the eldest hand places upon the table any card of his choosing.
-Each player in his turn then tries to match the card played just before his; playing it while saying one of the prescribed words: "Snip!", "Snap!" or "Snorem!" in sequence.
+Each player in their turn then tries to match the card played just before theirs; playing it while saying one of the prescribed words: "Snip!", "Snap!" or "Snorem!" in sequence.
 Thus, if a king is played, the next player lays down another king (if one is in-hand) calling out "Snip!".
 The next player may lay down the third king if available, saying "Snap!", and the next the fourth king with the word "Snorem!".
 A player not being able to pair the card played may not discard, and the holder of snorem has the privilege of beginning the next round.
 The player who gets rid of all cards in-hand first wins a counter from the other players for each card still held by them.